 Fruits - Ovoid capsules 13-18 mm long.
 Seeds 2.5-3.5 mm long, black, the black ridges well-developed.

 Flowering - April - June.

-Habitat - Limestone glades, bald knobs, limestone mounds, cultivated.
+Habitat - Limestone and dolomite glades, bald knobs, rock outcrops.
+Also cultivated.

-Other info. - This striking species can be found growing wild in just a small handful of south-central Missouri counties.
-The plant is, however, widely cultivated and can be found throughout the state in gardens and landscapes.
-The big purple flowers are hard to miss.
-This species does well in a garden setting but apparently does not like much competition.
+Other info. - This striking species, the showiest of all Missouri beardtongues, can be found growing wild in just a small handful of south-central Missouri counties.
+Its main range is just to our west, in a vertical band ranging from Iowa through central Texas.
+The plant is widely cultivated and is commonly seen in gardens and landscapes, occasionally escaping into the wild.
+The plant is easily recognized by its large, deep purple flowers.
+White flowered forms also exist, and in some cases could be confused with P. grandiflora.
+The species does well in a garden setting but apparently does not like much competition.